j4M0Fj1MMy/j4M0Fj1MMy.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Jimmy is currently a research assistant working under the <b>Prism Research Group</b> in HKUST.
-Their main research focus is program analysis, which aims to improve program security with both static and dynamic analysis.
-He is working on <b>decompiler</b> right now.
+I am working as a research assistant working under the <b>Prism Research Group</b> in HKUST.
+Our main research focus is program analysis, which aims to improve program security with both static and dynamic analysis techniques.
+I have worked on a <b>decompiler</b>, a type inference model, and IoT firmware fuzzing framework.

-In his college life, he became an ex-core member of <b>HKUST Firebird</b>, a Hong Kong Top 2 academic competitive Cybersecurity team.
-This is the first time he got a taste of how ethical hacking is like.
-At the same time, he became an data engineer intern in the <b><a href="https://sust.hkust.edu.hk/about/sustainability-team">HKUST sustainability department</a></b>, he was focusing on studying the correlation between energy consumption and campus busyness.
-Even he left the team, he is still connected and he started an open-source project that aims to facilitate the data retrieval process from the HKUST api.
+In college , I have been an core member of the <b>HKUST Firebird</b> CTF Team, a Hong Kong Top 2 academic competitive Cybersecurity team.
+I explored ethical hacking by joining competition.

+I took 2 internships, including a data engineer role in the <b><a href="https://sust.hkust.edu.hk/about/sustainability-team">HKUST sustainability department</a></b>, and a full-stack developer role in a start-up <a href="https://www.performve.com/">PerformVE</a>.

+I am still exploring what suit me the best.
+Therefore, I took the chance to study and experience the knowledge in many different fields, including the area in cybersecurity, machine learning, data analyitcs, web development, Maths.